 How to read data in Case Interviews - a comprehensive guide

-While preparing for case interviews, there are two ways to read data that you will have to get used to:
+While preparing for a case interview, there are two ways to read data that you will have to get used to:

-- To get specific answers, for tests such as the McKinsey Problem Solving Test.
+- To get specific answers for tests such as the McKinsey Imbellus Game

-- To analyze and communicate business insights, mostly for case interviews.
+- To analyze and communicate business insights, primarily for case interviews

-To improve your proficiency in the first type of questions, you can refer to our tips about the test, and use our mental math tool to exercise your skills.
+To improve your proficiency in the first type of questions, you can refer to our tips about the test and use our mental math tool to exercise your skills.
 In addition, you should also go through the official McKinsey guidelines and practice tests on their website, as they very closely resemble the actual test that you will face.
-In this article, we will focus on the second aspect, i.e. on how to analyze and communicate business insights in a case interview.
+In this article, we will focus on the second aspect, i.e., how to analyze and communicate business insights in a case interview.

 A three-step guide to read charts and data in a case interview: analyze, contextualize, and interpret

 While tests like the McKinsey Imbellus Game require you to calculate the answer precisely on your own, a case interview situation is quite different.